Kotlin/KEEP/proposals/KEEP-0467-will-become-value.md

 Kotlin needs the same mechanism for its own migration path, and the JDK's annotation cannot serve it:

 - `@jdk.internal.ValueBased` is JVM-only, while Kotlin is not.
-- `@jdk.internal.ValueBased` is internal to the JDK.
+- `@jdk.internal.ValueBased` is internal to the JDK, while Kotlin needs to support a proper ecosystem-level mechanism.
-- Kotlin standard library has its own value-like classes awaiting migration.
-- Kotlin libraries authors need to start the migration beforehand.

 ## Candidate classes in the standard library